Jeremy-D-Harris/SIR_heterogeneity_project/README.md

-# Code for: Infections are not alike: the effects of covariation between individual susceptibility and transmissibility on epidemic dynamics
+# Code for: "Infections are not alike: the effects of covariation between individual susceptibility and transmissibility on epidemic dynamics"
 Jeremy D Harris, Esther Gallmeier, Stephen J. Beckett, Joshua S. Weitz (2024)